-The sharp images you can shot from about 280cm, which is perfect!
-You might already know, that Sigma 150-600 has the sharpness regulation from infinity down to 2.8m.
+The sharp images can be shot from about 280cm, which is perfect!
+You might already know, that Sigma 150-600 has sharpness regulation from infinity down to 2.8m.
 According to my measurements, you can take sharp shots even from 2.5m.
 Having the TC-2001 mounted to this lens, we can get sharp images from 2.8m.
 It’s great!
 The macro-looking images look very well, unlike the distant objects photographed.
 The major factor here is the air, which often remains unstable at long lines of sight, where a lot of heat shimmers and turbulences occur.
 Here, we’ve got only 3 meters effectively, so the air movement is not visible at all.
 In torn, the sharpness of our object is perfect and restricted to the manufacturer’s flaws only (Pic.
 47, 48).

 As you can see above, the sharpness is really good.
-Only a small astigmatism is visible.
-You can use this configuration (Sigma 150-600mm f/5- 6.3 Contemporary + teleconverter 2x TC-2001) for close-up view without hesitation.
+Only small astigmatism is visible.
+You can use this configuration (Sigma 150-600mm f/5- 6.3 Contemporary + teleconverter 2x TC-2001) for a close-up view without hesitation.

 9. SUMMARY & EXAMPLE IMAGES

 I am in the position of not decided person right now regarding the recommendation of the Sigma teleconverter 2x TC-2001.
 I cannot recommend this item definitely, because these disadvantages raised here are significant.
-On the other hand, all users of the TC-2001 can find some way to get them images acceptable.
+On the other hand, all users of the TC-2001 can find some way to get images acceptable.
 We all must know, that the 1200mm focal length is demanding.
 We can take sharp images at this magnification, when our tripod is poor or not stabilized enough.
-Another thing, which comes out, especially for long-distance observation purposes in the air, which is constantly in motion.
+Another thing, which comes out, especially for long-distance observation purposes in the air, is constantly in motion.
 It also degrades image quality.
 Concluding, the spectrum of conditions giving the possibility of a perfectly sharp image at 1200mm focal length is very narrow.
 At this focal length, a lot of problems come out, which are simply hidden, when the shorter lens is used.
 Regardless of them, the teleconverter 2x TC-2001 combined with Sigma 150-600mm f/5 – 6.3 DG OS HSM Contemporary brings some serious flaws.
 Unfortunately the most important from our point of view – the image resolution and sharpness might remain sometimes unacceptable, especially at the longest focal length.
 When sharpness is poor, then every other pro is not important that much.
 We need our image sharp first before we start to enjoy the possibility of panoramic views etc. The worst thing in the TC-2001 is, that along with not the best sharpness, a significant chromatic aberration appears.
 This is the biggest chromatic aberration observed throughout the whole kit tested (Sigma 150-600mm Contemporary, TC-1401, and TC-2001).
 The last thing – astigmatism seems to be also too big.
 The combination of these 3 things might make our images more often unacceptable.
 It’s fair enough, comparing at least to the teleconverter 1.4x TC-1401, which performed much better.
 Possibly from here, the small price difference comes from.
 The TC-2001 is only 50GBP more expensive than the TC-1401.

 I don’t want to be in the position to nullify this teleconverter.
 Much better sharpness gained from the image captured at the nearest distance leads to the assumption, that maybe some other factor contributes to the line of sight.
-Like I said previously, the air is constantly in motion.
+As I said previously, the air is constantly in motion.
 The movement of the air and heat can seriously degrade the image.
 If you want to convince, watch the video below.

-This teleconverter is definitely a perfect-fit for bird watchers and people aimed at things to be photographed from a small distance.
+This teleconverter is definitely a perfect fit for bird watchers and people aimed at things to be photographed from a small distance.
 For long-distance observations, further investigation is required in terms of the various atmospherical conditions possible to occur at the line of sight.
 It will be definitely explained in the future.

 - Why You Should Avoid Shooting at Small Apertures Like F18 to F40